AkashaRojee/portfolio/README.md

 * Both the mobile and the desktop version have been built.
 The website can be viewed in either view.

-* Main does not contain the details modal yet.
+* Main is up to date.

-* Currently under review: details modal.
+* Currently under review: N/A.

 ## Authors